Law

 • Students must complete a research project of an interdisciplinary nature during their studies at the Faculty of Law.
 The project must be completed in the context of one of the courses that students are completing for credit.

-• A mandatory graduate seminar: LAW1000H Alternative Approaches to Legal Scholarship (3 credits, or 0.75 FCE).
+• A mandatory graduate seminar: LAW1000H Alternative Approaches to Legal Scholarship.

 • In no circumstance will courses taken in the MSL program be accredited for the Juris Doctor (JD) program.

 • Residence.
-Students must be in full-time attendance for two academic sessions (eight months, September to April).
+Full-time students must be in attendance for at least two academic sessions (eight months, September to April).

 Law: Law SJD